Drupal-NYC/Drupal-8-study-group-sessions/README.md

 * Download and install [Kalabox](http://www.kalabox.io/alpha-downloads?keycode=korobka-499829)
 * Go meet your team and pick a team name!

+### Goals for this study group

+- Acquire skills in D8 module & theme development by focusing on solving exercises
+- Not a lecture, informal group learning & mentoring
+- Side Product = Produce light learning materials so that knowledge sharing is easier

+### Part 1

+Your team has been contracted by ACME Corp to create a Drupal 8 based website for their upcoming user conference ACME Camp.
+The site will be used primarily to market the conference, provide newsletter signups, allow user registration, collect and display session submissions.

+### Part 2 (if time)

+Help upgrade contrib module(s) from D7 to D8.

 ### [NYC Drupal 8 Study Group A](https://github.com/Drupal-NYC/nyc-drupal-8-study-group-a)
 #### Team